BetterThanTomorrow/calva/docs/site/connect.md

 If there is an nRepl port file, Calva will use it and not prompt for `host:port` when connecting.
 You can make Calva prompt for this by setting the boolean config `calva.autoSelectNReplPortFromPortFile` to `false`.

+With the setting `calva.autoConnectRepl` you can make Calva automatically connect the REPL if there is an nRepl port file present when the project is opened.

 With this and the below mentioned auto-select options you can make connect a promptless experience.
 See: [Connect Sequences](connect-sequences.md).

 The `calva.connect` command takes arguments for `host` and `port`.
 Another extension, or a [Joyride](https://github.com/BetterThanTomorrow/joyride) script, or even a keyboard shortcut can use this.
 For a Joyride script it would look something like so: